 The Chartered Institute of Public Finance & Accountancy The Institute of Chartered Accountants in England & Wales The Institute of Chartered Accountants of Scotland

-The Institute of Cost and Management Accountants (now the Chartered Institute of Managements Accountants)
+The Institute of Cost and Management Accountants (now the Association of International Certified Professional Accountants—CIMA)

-United States American Institute of Certified Public Accountants Uruguay
+United States American Institute of Certified Public Accountants (now the Association of International Certified Professional Accountants—CIMA) Uruguay

 Colegio de Doctores en Ciencias Económicas y Contadores del Uruguay (now the Colegio de Contadores, Economistas y Administradores del Uruguay)